Using an Awareness Campaign to Address Excessive Alcohol Use

 - Encourage screening by individuals and primary care physicians.
 The WHO created an easy to use Alcohol Use Disorders Identification Test (AUDIT).
 This 10 question survey makes it rather easy to identify if a person is at risk of alcohol use disorder, or if they should take measures to reduce their drinking before it becomes problematic.
 A score of 8 or more is considered to indicate hazardous or harmful alcohol use.

-- Create and distribute materials at local fairs, markets, and other community events.
+- Create and distribute materials at local fairs, markets, and other community events as part of an awareness campaign.
 There are free publications created by National Institute on Alcohol Abuse and Alcoholism (NIH) that you can download, print, and distribute.
 Or you can create your own.

 - Connect people to local places to get help.

 - Create a directory of public and private resources where people who are affected by alcohol use disorder can get help.
 (This includes family, friends and co-workers.)
-This directory can be printed in a pamphlet and/or put online for people to discover on the internet.
+This directory can be printed in a pamphlet and/or put online for people to discover on the internet as part of an awareness campaign.
 Click here to view an example of a Google map created by Greener Pathways and C-GAC to help people find a variety of local resources.

 - Encourage healthy choices.

 - Create or make people aware of your local green spaces to get your community outside.
 Are their vacant lots in your community?
 Work with your community officials to purchase and clean up these lots and turn them into pocket parks with flowers, trees and places to sit.
 Do you have lots of hidden activities and trails that people don’t know about?
-Create a PDF pamphlet with the information, and put it online.
+Create a PDF pamphlet with the information, and put it online as part of your awareness campaign.

-- Help children learn about the negative effects of alcohol before they start drinking.
+- Help children learn about the negative effects of alcohol before they start drinking with an awareness campaign.
 Create programs with school officials to make an impression early in their lives.
 One way to do this is to start or work with a local chapter of SADD.

 - Encourage restaurants, bars and eateries to have NoLo beverage options available to their customers.
 Fun and festive NoLo beverages and mocktails takes away the uncomfortableness of peer pressure to join in when friends are drinking.
 No one needs to know!

 As community leaders and influencers, lets lessen the economic impact of excessive drinking.
-Non-profit and government organizations can raise awareness of the health and social problems caused by the harmful use of alcohol.
+Non-profit and government organizations can raise awareness of the health and social problems caused by the harmful use of alcohol by creating an awareness campaign.
 This should over time reduce demand (as seen in Japan).
 In the meantime, it is important to make it easier for people to get help for excessive alcohol use.
 These initiatives will help create a healthier community for all.